-5To register, student must be at least a sophomore, registered with Career Dev Svcs, possess/maintain 2.0 MinGPA cumulative and major, pass pre-req, and have prior signed permission from their advisor, dept chair, and dean.
+5To register, student must be at least a sophomore, registered with Career Dev Svcs, possess/maintain 2.0 MinGPA cumulative and major, pass prereq, and have prior signed permission from their advisor, dept chair, and dean.

-NOTE: MinGrade of B required for ECO 200 (for all non-Business major students).
-If a grade of C is received in the following courses (ECO 200, 231, 232, 271, ACC 203, 204, FIN 315, MGT 315, MKT 315, MIS 315) by a student already admitted to the program, the student will have to repeat the course and earn a MinGrade of B to stay in the program or take the online alternative MBA Basic Core course and score 80% or higher before receiving the B.S. degree.
+NOTE (5-yr prgm students only): MinGrade of B required for ECO 200 (for all non-Business major students).
+If a grade of C is received in the following courses (ECO 200, ECO 230, ECO 231, ECO 271, ACC 203, ACC 204, FIN 315, MGT 315, MKT 315, MIS 315) by a student already admitted to the program, the student will have to repeat the course and earn a MinGrade of B to stay in the program or take the online alternative MBA Basic Core course and score 80% or higher before receiving the B.S. degree.